-Christian Scholars' Conference: John Dean
+Christian Scholars' Conference: John Dean is in the past.

 The 33rd annual Thomas H. Olbricht Christian Scholars’ Conference hosted by Lipscomb University on June 6-8, will bring more than 500 theologians and faith leaders from almost 100 different universities to participate in 92 paper, panel or performance sessions exploring the theme “Crisis in Ethics: theology, business, law and the liberal and fine arts.”